University of Bristol: 21st century

 Brenda Hale, the first female Law Lord, became chancellor of the university in 2003.
 Paul Nurse succeeded Lady Hale as chancellor on 1 January 2017.

-Expansion of teaching and research activities continues.
-In 2004, the Faculty of Engineering completed work on the Bristol Laboratory for Advanced Dynamics Engineering (BLADE).
-This £18.5m project is intended to further the study of dynamics and is the most advanced such facility in Europe.
-It was built as an extension to the Queen's Building and was officially opened by Queen Elizabeth II in March 2005.
+In 2004, the Faculty of Engineering completed work on the Bristol Laboratory for Advanced Dynamics Engineering (BLADE), It was built as an extension to the Queen's Building and was officially opened by Queen Elizabeth II in March 2005.

 In January 2005, the School of Chemistry was awarded £4.5m by the Higher Education Funding Council for England to create Bristol ChemLabS: a Centre for Excellence in Teaching & Learning (CETL), with an additional £350k announced for the capital part of the project in February 2006.
 Bristol ChemLabS stands for Bristol Chemical Laboratory Sciences; it is the only chemistry CETL in the UK.

 September 2009 saw the opening of the university's Centre for Nanoscience and Quantum Information.
-This £11 million building is known as the quietest building in the world and has other technologically sophisticated features such as self-cleaning glass.
-Advanced research into quantum computing, nanotechnology, materials and other disciplines are being undertaken in the building.